Skip to main content

 Schemas

-Prowl QA exports Zod schemas for validation:
+Prowl exports Zod schemas for validation:

 // Validate a hunt file an agent generated